cloudemind/notes/x.md

 - Parent can see the score via mobile app - FREE
 - Parent can see the score via SMS - FEE

+**4. Lift jam**

+- Possible issues: high traffic during some hour, during some subjects at the same time
+- Level of building: For example 10 levels
+  - Identify which hour is more busy.
+Eg: 8-10am, 2-3pm
+  - Root cause of issue: too many big subject happens in the same time, same floor
+- Possible solution:
+  1. Collect data and restructure subjects in the low-peak hour
+  2. Optimize lift behavior
+    - Identify most busy floor at peak hour
+    - Low traffic floor can walk.
+Eg: In the low level (1, 2, 3) will walk during the peak hour
+    - High traffic floor (Eg: floor 4-8):
+      - Left lift: Allow to go to 4-5 floor only
+      - Right lift: Allow to go to 6-10 floor only

 ... to be updating...